 - Use a file to do the sharpening.
 Follow the angle of the cutting edge that's already there.

 - It's important to pass the file the same number of times on each side, to keep the blade in balance.

 If your blade is bent or nicked, sharpening won't be adequate -- you need to replace it with a new one.
 Consult your owner's manual to ensure that you purchase a suitable replacement.

-How Do I Clean or Replace My Mower's Air Filter?
+How to Clean or Replace a Mower's Air Filter